wera-as/LogLeaf/README.md

 - Providing an empty file name.
 - Mismatch between data provided in the `putLog` method and the specified CSV columns.
 - Choosing advanced detection without having the required external libraries.
+- Allows users to define custom error messages for specific error scenarios, offering a more tailored logging experience.

 ## Contributing